partic2/selfextractingexe/README.md

 The generated **selfextractingexe_packed** can be directly run to extract files.
 And if "autorun" existed, pass it's content to **system** call.

 NOTE: You may need add selfextractingexe_packed executable flag manually on linux.
-NOTE: On windows, wide-char will cause error, Maybe fixed in future.

 ## Build